-It’s estimated that by the end of 2018, mobile devices will account for 27% of all ecommerce sales made in the US, constituting 1 out of every 4 ecommerce dollars spent.
+It’s estimated that mobile devices account for 34% of all eCommerce sales made in the US, that means about 1 out of every 3 eCommerce dollars spent.
 That figure is only set to rise as time goes on, as mobile devices become more accessible and sophisticated.

 The fact of the matter is this: if your online store isn’t optimized for mobile devices, then it will negatively impact your sales.
 Shoppers today demand a seamless experience across a range of devices, and if they find your store is cumbersome and difficult to use on their mobile, they won’t stick around.